Skip to content

 • Focus on making ‘everyday’ food available.

 • Lead by example and model the enjoyment of ‘everyday’ food.
+As a parent or carer eat good quality food.
+Children are likely to copy you.

 • Encourage an active lifestyle by enjoying activities together with your child.